 Over the years, I progressed to shooting 35mm with a Taron film camera inherited from my father.
 Taron’s were made by a Japanese company, starting in 1940, during World War II.
 It was a fixed-lens rangefinder, and so your options were limited.
 My dad’s model was probably made in the early 60’s.

 Road Trip to Arizona – 1975.
 On a month long college travel/study trip to Arizona and Mexico in 1975, I took a number of photos at the Grand Canyon, in the Sonoran Desert, and Guaymas, Mexico.
-Unfortunately, when we were in Winslow, Arizona I did not get a selfie-group photo of three of us standing on Route 66 near Williamson singing the Eagles “standing on a corner in Winslow, Arizona…” but we were definitely there.
+Unfortunately, when we were in Winslow, Arizona I did not get a selfie group-photo of three of us standing on Old Route 66 and Williamson Avenue singing the Eagles epic verse “standing on a corner in Winslow, Arizona…” but we were definitely there.

 My shooting technique was raw as it gets – minimal composition skills, no understanding of light, the exposure triad and film characteristics.
 Polarizing filters?
 What are they?
 With that, I did compose some decent photos of the saguaro cactus in the Sonoran Desert, near Tuscon.
 I think the cacti felt sorry for me.